mosAI25/M2RL/README.md

-# To Mix or To Merge: Multi-Domain Reinforcement Learning for Large Language Models
+# To Mix or To Merge: Toward Multi-Domain Reinforcement Learning for Large Language Models

 ---

 ## 🔍 Overview

 Reinforcement Learning with Verifiable Rewards (RLVR) has proven highly effective for inducing expert-level reasoning in specific domains such as mathematics and code generation.
 However, **how to best combine RLVR across multiple domains** remains an open question.

-This work presents a **systematic comparison** between two dominant paradigms for multi-domain RLVR:
+This project presents detailed comparison and analysis about these paradigms for multi-domain RLVR:
 1. **Mixed multi-task RLVR**
-2. **Separate domain-specific RLVR followed by model merging or distillation**
+2. **Separate domain-specific RLVR followed by model merging**

-We conduct extensive experiments across **math, coding, science, and instruction following**, and provide in-depth analysis of:
+We choose multiple commonly used high-level tasks (e.g., **math, coding, science, and instruction following**) as our target domains, and provide in-depth analysis of:
-- Performance trade-offs
 - Training efficiency
-- Weight-space geometry
+- Weight space geometry
-- Policy neighborhood interactions
-- Emergent verification and self-discrimination abilities
+- Model prediction behavior
+- Information constraints

 ---

 ## ✨ Key Findings

-- **Mixed multi-task RLVR achieves comparable or better performance** than model merging, while using only **~33% of GPU hours**.
+- Mixed multi-task RLVR achieves comparable performance with separate RLVR followed by model merging, while using only **33.2% of GPU hours**.
-- Cross-domain RLVR shows **minimal interference**; reasoning-intensive domains (math, code, science) exhibit **strong synergistic effects**.
+- Cross-domain RLVR shows **minimal interference**; reasoning-intensive domains (math, coding, science) exhibit **strong synergistic effects**.
 - Weight update footprints across domains **significantly overlap**, with positive cosine similarity after random projection.
 - Performance is better explained by **policy neighborhood transfer** rather than KL divergence magnitude alone.
-- Multi-task RLVR induces **emergent cross-domain verification synergy**, combining outcome-level intuition and process-level reasoning.
+- Model merging primarily inherits the original capabilities of the single-task models, whereas multi-task training exhibits a larger divergence to the single-task ones.

 ---